 90. In addition to the proof documentation selected by the agency or facility and provided to you, did you also conduct an auditor-selected sampling of documentation?

-Yes

-O No

-91. Provide any additional comments regarding selecting additional documentation (e.g., any documentation you oversampled, barriers to selecting additional documentation, etc.).

-The auditor was able to review additional documentation, including electronic documentation, during the onsite visit.
+Yes No 91.
+Provide any additional comments regarding selecting additional documentation (e.g., any documentation you oversampled, barriers to selecting additional documentation, etc.).
+The auditor received documentation on the agency and facility prior to the onsite visit through PREA audit system.
+The auditor was also provided requested documentation during the onsite visit.
+The auditor reviewed electronic documentation during the onsite visit.
+This includes camera views and the electronic resident database system.